 Here are the technical specs for Facebook vertical video:

-- For video carousel format: We recommend 1:1 and consistent ratios for all videos in a carousel.
+- Video carousel format: 1:1 is recommended.
+Make sure you keep consistent ratios for all videos in a carousel.

 Snapchat Vertical Video Guide

 You can’t talk about vertical video without mentioning Snapchat.
-Snapchat is the true home for vertical video, period.
+Horizontal formats do not play well there.
 News outlets and major media companies like Vice and ESPN, create 10-second vertical video ads that see hundreds of thousands— if not millions of viewers each day.
 Vertical is the default content format for Snapchat Discover as well.
-And according to Cheddar CEO and founder, Jon Steinberg, “On Snapchat Discover, the default content formatting is vertical.”

-The hottest new social media app, TikTok, is built on vertical video (9:16).
-Users create and share ultra short vertical videos.
-Use of the TikTok has exploded since 2018, and advertisers are starting to use TikTok for advertising.
+The hottest new social media app, TikTok, is built on vertical video.
+Use of the TikTok has exploded since 2018, and advertisers have found all kinds of ways to use TikTok for advertising.
 Brands like Red Bull were the first to jump on the TikTok bandwagon.
 The audience on TikTok is young, engaged, and always looking for great videos to watch.